Doctorate in Economics | M.Sc. by Research, Global Environmental Change | Diploma in economics

 - Marketing strategies and support systems for renewable energies

-- Conceptual interfaces between climate balancing and guarantee systems
+- Conceptual interfaces between climate accounting and guarantee systems

 - Evaluation of framework conditions for sector coupling and bioenergy policy